home-assistant/home-assistant.io/source/_components/met.markdown

 To add Met.no to your installation, go to Configuration >> Integrations in the UI and enable the Met.no integration.
 By default the values will be taken from the Home Assistant configuration.

 {% configuration %}
 name:
   description: Manually specify Name.
   required: true
+  type: string
   default: Provided by Home Assistant configuration
 latitude:
   description: Manually specify latitude.
   required: true
-  type: number
+  type: float
   default: Provided by Home Assistant configuration
 longitude:
   description: Manually specify longitude.
   required: true
-  type: number
+  type: float
   default: Provided by Home Assistant configuration
 altitude:
   description: Manually specify altitude.
   required: false
-  type: number
+  type: integer
   default: Provided by Home Assistant configuration
 {% endconfiguration %}